A look at the seminal broadcasting moves that define the NFL

 Another reason for the league becoming more popular in the 1960s, ’70s and ’80s was NFL Films.
 With most of the highlights narrated by “The Voice of God” John Facenda, great cinematography and booming symphony music, Ed and Steve Sabol’s work made football players seem larger than life.

 It also made them human.
-“Football Follies” is one of the company’s most-popular series, but it almost never saw the light of day.
+“Football Follies” is one of the company’s most popular series, but it almost never saw the light of day.
 Browne said he saw the pilot and said there was no way the league would go along with it.

 Ed Sabol then was able to arrange for a meeting with Rozelle to look at it.